2020 Season Opens with Snowdrops in February

-It’s an exciting time at Hidden Valley Gardens at the start of the new season, our first season as an RHS Partner Garden.
-The lovely February weather helped preparations with even more planting taking place.
-Two lorry-loads of green waste compost were delivered at this time, so used to mulch all the beds.
-The growth of many plants started extra early although not always a good thing (thinking back to the ‘beast of the east’ last February).
-We hope you are able to come early in the season even though the most colourful months are May to October – remember the entry ticket of £5 is also a season ticket – mainly of our ‘regulars come monthly to enjoy the changes though the season.
+It’s an exciting time at Hidden Valley Gardens at the start of the new season, our second season as an RHS Partner Garden.
+The weather is currently helping with preparations with even more planting taking place.
+Two lorry-loads of green waste compost are being delivered at this time and being used to mulch all the beds.
+The growth of many plants started extra early although not always a good thing (thinking back to the ‘beast of the east’ in 2018).
+We hope you are able to come early in the season (open daily from March 20th) as there is lots of early season colour and interest – remember the entry ticket of £5 is also a season ticket – enjoyed by our ‘regulars who come monthly to enjoy the changes though the season.
 The plant sales area includes many plants propagated from the garden.

 Hidden Valley Gardens Christmas Newsletter 2018

 I write this newsletter on my birthday each year while on holiday in Lanzarote – a bit older but none the wiser!
 All gardening jobs now take slightly longer; there has been occasional talk of retirement at the end of some challenging days, but no action yet!
 It will be very difficult to leave Hidden Valley Gardens.
 The ‘team’ will keep us going!new season